johannafransn/workshop-poll-mint-frame/README.md

 For Web3Ladies in Africa, for full slides made by @johannafransn for the workshop see [here](https://docs.google.com/presentation/d/1GszGW77fxXvOT356svt9N0WyxAhqMraQMeSv3Y7pceA/edit#slide=id.g213d55e719d_0_118).

+Any questions feel free to ask in Discord

 # How to run this frame

 1. `npm i && npm run dev`